The role of line managers

 members of your team should feel supported whether they’re working remotely or on campus

 If you’re a line manager, you have a role to play in setting the tone and expectations in your own team(s).
 This is especially important when many staff are working in a blended way, which can make it harder to know if anyone is struggling with their wellbeing.
+It's also important to remember that staff won't always say if they are struggling.

 It’s not always obvious when someone is dealing with wellbeing challenges (mental health or otherwise).
 This is especially true now that so many of us only work on campus for a few days each week, which means that much of the time we’re interacting with colleagues through Teams or Zoom.
 There may be times when you can spot the signs if someone is struggling with their wellbeing (see, for example, the tips in Spotting and addressing stress), but this won’t cover every situation.
 As a manager, you can help to encourage a more open team culture when it comes to wellbeing by: